yuziem14/ecoleta/CONTRIBUTING.md

 # Commits and Code Standards

-Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) specification on your commits.
+Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) specification on your commits. \
+Be sure to only commit in the **ecoleta-starter** branch.

 # Bug reports